 One of the biggest problems for vegetarians who want to reduce their carbohydrate consumption is that pasta, rice, and potatoes tend to be the base for many diets.
-These foods have a high glycemic index, that the majority of diets don’t take into consideration.
+These foods have a high glycemic index that the majority of diets don’t take into consideration.
 Fortunately, there are healthy ways to replace pasta and other high-carb foods.
 Take a look at these low-carbohydrate vegetarian recipes.

 - 1 cauliflower